The Churches of Britain and Ireland

 ).
 It hasn't so far been passed by the Google van - can you provide a photo?
 SH 9700 6277.
 The Coflein entry provides a date of 1852, when the chapel was built adjacent to a Sunday School of 1812.
 It was in secular use by the 1980's.
 Coflein also notices a Sunday School (pre-1900 at SH 9759 6293, but doesn't mention its denomination.
 However it sits fairly close to St. Thomas.
 It can be seen here.
 Labelled on maps as Capel-y-Rhiw is where a former Ebeneser Independent Chapel sits, in an isolated position over a mile north-north-east of Bylchau.
 It can be seen in a 2009 Streetview here.
 The blue sign on the gable end is a "For Sale" sign.
 SH 9803 6462.
 The Coflein entry advises that the building is dated 1873, though this records the enlargement of an earlier building of 1830.

 Capel Curig, St. Julitta.
 Dating from the decades either side of 1500, this was originally known as Capel Curig, or Curig's Chapel, from which the village took its name.
 The chapel's name was changed in 1883 when a new church was built.
 Two additional views - 1, 2.
-SH 718 579.
+SH 7185 5797.
 All © Dennis Harper (2013).
 Link.
+Its grade II* listing calls it St. Curig.
 The new church was St. Curig (1883), but which has since been closed, and is now converted to a holiday let. © Paul Wood.
 Link has numerous photos - well worth looking at for a superb mosaic.
+Grade II listed.

-Capel Garmon, the former St. Garmon (CiW) dating from 1862.
-SH 815 554. © Mike Berrell.
-Another view.
-Dave explains that this was originally a Chapel of Ease to Llanwrst, and became a separate parish in 1927.
-There were earlier churches on the same site. © Dave Westrap.
-Link1.
-Link2.
-Link3.
+Capel Garmon, the former St. Garmon (CiW) dating from 1862-3.
+Its Coflein entry says it was a re-build at that time.
+SH 8155 5545. © Mike Berrell.
+Another view, © Dave Westrap, who explains that this was originally a Chapel of Ease to Llanwrst, and became a separate parish in 1927.
 The former Seion Calvinistic Methodist Chapel.
-SH 816 553. © Mike Berrell.
-Link1.
-Link2.
-Bethania Wesleyan Methodist Chapel stands at SH 8151 5565.
-The Coflein entry supplies dates of 1846, re-built 1878, and lists it as Calvinistic Methodist, but, as Howard Richter has advised, this is erroneous.
-He points out that the Ordnance Survey maps consistently label the building as Wesleyan, and this is supported by other sources.
+Coflein dates it to a re-build in the late 19th century of a chapel of 1798.
+SH 8160 5535. © Mike Berrell.
+Bethania Wesleyan Methodist Chapel stands north of the village at SH 8151 5565.
+Its Coflein entry supplies dates of 1846, re-built 1878, and lists it as Calvinistic Methodist, but, as Howard Richter has advised, this is erroneous.
+He points out that Ordnance Survey maps consistently label the building as Wesleyan, and this is supported by other sources.
 It can be seen on a 2010 Streetview here - the building with the blue roller door.

 Colwyn Bay.